ekino/EkinoNewRelicBundle/README.md

     }
     ```

 5. **Logging Support**: In development, you are unlikely to have New Relic setup.
-There's a configuration to enable logging which outputs all New Relic actions to your Symfony2 log, hence emulating what it would actually do in production.
+There's a configuration to enable logging which outputs all New Relic actions to your Symfony log, hence emulating what it would actually do in production.

 6. **Ignored Routes, Paths, Commands**: You can configure a list of route name, url paths and console commands to be ignored from New Relic traces.